-An impacted tooth simply means that it is “stuck” and can not erupt into function.
-The maxillary cuspid (upper cuspid) is the second most common tooth to become impacted.
+An impacted tooth simply means that it is “stuck” and cannot erupt into function.
+Patients frequently develop problems with impacted third molar (wisdom) teeth.
+These teeth get “stuck” in the back of the jaw and can develop painful infections among a host of other problems (see Impacted Wisdom Teeth under Procedures).
+Since there is rarely a functional need for wisdom teeth, they are usually extracted if they develop problems.
+The maxillary cuspid (upper eyetooth) is the second most common tooth to become impacted.
 The cuspid tooth is a critical tooth in the dental arch and plays an important role in your “bite”.
-The cuspid teeth are very strong biting teeth which have the longest roots of any human teeth.
+The cuspid teeth are very strong biting teeth and have the longest roots of any human teeth.
 They are designed to be the first teeth that touch when your jaws close together so they guide the rest of the teeth into the proper bite.